Ostrakon-VL: Towards Domain-Expert MLLM for Food-Service and Retail Stores]

 Introduction

 Ostrakon-VL is the first open-source Multimodal Large Language Model (MLLM) specifically designed for Food-Service and Retail Store (FSRS) scenarios.
-Built on Qwen3-VL-8B, it delivers state-of-the-art performance in real-world retail perception, compliance, and decision-making tasks β outperforming even much larger general-purpose models like Qwen3-VL-235B.
+It delivers state-of-the-art performance in real-world retail perception, compliance, and decision-making tasks β outperforming even much larger general-purpose models like Qwen3-VL-235B.

 π₯ Key Highlights